mikeinnz/cs50web/capstone/README.md

 ## Description
 Design an inventory and sales operations app which allows users to manage products and sales.
-Django was used in the backend, and Javascript in the frontend.
+Django was used on the backend, and part of the frontend uses Javascript.

 #### Key features:
 - Dashboard: view sales figures and brief reports such as recent sales, top sales, top selling products/categories